Family Day

 Burke Museum Kristin Gillespie

-Inside the Burke Museum, we like eating Native American food at Off the Rez Café (4300 15th Ave NE).
+Inside the Burke Museum, we like eating Native American food at Off the Rez Café.
 My kids love the crispy fry bread with savory (pulled pork barbecue with slaw is Simon’s recommendation) or sweet (strawberry with extra powdered sugar, says Nikhil) toppings.

 See and Do

-We’re big fans of the Burke Museum (4303 15th Ave NE).
+We’re big fans of the Burke Museum.
 There’s an amazing amount to learn about in one space, from biology to paleontology to Native American culture and art.
 Be sure to peek into the windows to see scientists at work—you might witness an archeologist uncovering a tooth from a T-Rex, or a biologist examining hummingbird wings under a microscope.
 Simon likes the totem poles and the Chinook Guests from the Great River art installation.
-On the University of Washington campus, visit the impressive collection of contemporary works at the Henry Art Gallery (15th Ave NE and NE 41st St) and the gothic and grandiose Suzzallo Library (NE Grant Ln), with its stained-glass windows, carved-wood trim, and ornate chandeliers.
+On the University of Washington campus, visit the impressive collection of contemporary works at the Henry Art Gallery and the gothic and grandiose Suzzallo Library, with its stained-glass windows, carved-wood trim, and ornate chandeliers.
 My children are in awe of this place—“this is the real Hogwarts,” whispered Simon, on a recent visit.

 a person wearing a black shirt holding a tray of cookies.